Former Cougar football player Kassidy Woods files lawsuit against Nick Rolovich, WSU

 In the lawsuit, Woods alleges that since campus was closed to non-athletes, “there were no options available to Woods to even receive meals normally provided to players during the pre-season period as part of the contract for athletic services.”

-WSU Athletic Director Pat Chun denied Woods’ involvement with the #WeAreUnited movement led to his removal from the football team and reiterated that the player’s scholarship wouldn’t be impacted by his decision to opt out of competing in 2020.
+WSU athletic director Pat Chun denied that Woods’ involvement with the #WeAreUnited movement led to his removal from the football team and reiterated that the player’s scholarship wouldn’t be impacted by his decision to opt out of competing in 2020.

-In the lawsuit, Woods claims Chun “often appeared bored” in an Aug.
-13, 2020, Zoom call where the player’s family “explained their frustration and concern regarding basic issues such as Woods’ ability to obtain meals while on campus” and the AD “expressed that WSU’s stance in support of Rolovich was entrenched and unwavering.”
+In the lawsuit, Woods claims Chun “often appeared bored” during an Aug.
+13, 2020, Zoom call in which the player’s family “explained their frustration and concern regarding basic issues such as Woods’ ability to obtain meals while on campus,” and the AD “expressed that WSU’s stance in support of Rolovich was entrenched and unwavering.”

 Since July, WSU’s second-year coach has been the subject of heavy scrutiny since announcing his decision not to receive the COVID-19 vaccine “for reasons that will remain private.”
-A new mandate in Washington requires all higher ed employees to be fully vaccinated by Oct.
+A new mandate in Washington requires all higher-education employees to be fully vaccinated by Oct.
 18 or provide a legitimate health or religious exemption.
-While Rolovich has stated multiple times he would “follow the mandate,” WSU’s coach and Washington’s highest-paid state employee has refused to clarify whether that means he’ll get the vaccine or file for an exemption.
+While Rolovich, who is Washington’s highest-paid state employee, has stated multiple times he would “follow the mandate,” he has refused to clarify whether that means he’ll get the vaccine or file for an exemption.